Hideaki Itsuno: Future

 In 2012, Itsuno hinted that the Rival Schools and Capcom vs. SNK series may see a revival.
 The former series was once again hinted in the next year alongside the possibility of a new Devil May Cry entry.
 Itsuno has also expressed interest in developing a fighting game that would recreate the influence Street Fighter II had on the genre.

+Departure from Capcom

+On August 31, 2024, Itsuno announced on his Twitter that he was leaving Capcom after working at the company for 30 years and 5 months.
+He stated he was planning to start development of a new game in a new environment.

+LightSpeed Japan Studio

+On November 12, 2024, Hideaki Itsuno joined LightSpeed Studios.
+Itsuno now leads LightSpeed Japan Studio, which operates in Tokyo and Osaka, focusing on developing original AAA action games.